SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 		window title (Windows/Linux)

-	This function closes the application indicated by the string *application* (Mac) or the windows whose titles contain the string *application* (Windows/Linux). this function is equivalent to :py:meth:`App.close`.
-On Windows/Linux, the application itself may be closed if the main window is closed or if all the windows of the application are closed.
+	This function closes the application indicated by the string *application* (Mac) or the windows whose titles contain the string *application* (Windows/Linux).
+	On Windows/Linux, the
+	application itself may be closed if the main window is closed or if all the windows of the application are closed.